 Sporting a 5.8-inch screen, the display real-estate is larger than, say, the iPhone 8 Plus, but the chassis is considerably smaller.
-Those who've always felt the Plus was too big will be very happy with the design changes, because those bezels at the top and bottom were banished, resulting in a phone that is much better proportioned than the iPhone Plus sizes ever were and something that will easily fit into most pockets.
+Those who've always felt the Plus was too big will be very happy with the design changes because those bezels at the top and bottom were banished, resulting in a phone that is much better proportioned than the iPhone Plus sizes ever were.

-The edge-to-edge display is stunning with the top "notch" packed full of sensors being the only thing interrupting the design.
-Apple has, perhaps more than any other manufacturer at the time, aimed to give you as much display as possible in the frame.
+The edge-to-edge display was stunning at the time the iPhone X was introduced, with the "notch" the only thing interrupting the design.
 At the time of its launch, many other phones - like the Google Pixel 2 XL - still had bezel top and bottom.
-Even Samsung, who took things in a different direction with curves at the edges of its Infinity Display, still had space at the top and bottom of the display, while Apple had a great uniformity to the remaining bezels - apart from the notch, of course.
+Even Samsung, who took things in a different direction with curves at the edges of its Infinity Display, still had space at the top and bottom of the display, while Apple introduced a uniformity to the remaining bezels - apart from the notch, of course.

-No home button naturally this means no Touch ID.
-The iPhone X and its successors use facial recognition instead, something Apple dubs Face ID.
-It means it is super fast to unlock your iPhone and saves you the problem of opening your phone while wearing gloves or with sweaty hands as with the Touch ID sensor.
-It can make unlocking your phone a much more deliberate gesture than before, however it's considerably more accurate and makes the security aspect of your phone almost invisible to you.
+Face ID means it's super fast to unlock your iPhone and saves you the problem of opening your phone while wearing gloves or with sweaty hands as with the Touch ID sensor.
+It makes the security aspect of your phone almost invisible to you.

 Super Retina display